katur/dotfiles/macos_setup.md

 - do not import any TimeMachine backup
 - do log into iCloud
 - do not set up iKeychain (will keep using Lastpass for now)
-- do encrypt the disk, allowing password recovery through iCloud password
+- do encrypt the disk (i.e. FileVault on), allowing password recovery through iCloud password

 Remove most everything from the Dock, adding Terminal only.